Agha Danish

-Rear Admiral Agha Danish (آغا دانش) HI(m), SI(M), is a retired two-star rank admiral and a senior naval aviator in the Pakistan Navy.
+Agha Danish (آغا دانش) HI(m), SI(M), is a retired two-star rank admiral and a senior naval aviator in the Pakistan Navy.
 Starting his career in the Operations Branch of the Navy as a General Duty Pilot, the Admiral's last appointment was the Naval Field Command where he was responsible for overseeing operational and war preparedness of all air, surface and sub-surface units of the Pakistan Naval Fleet.

 Naval career

 Danish joined the Pakistan Naval Academy after passing the pre-entrance university exams in 1970.
 In 1974, Danish gained his B.A. in Statistics, and was commissioned in the Naval Operations Branch, as a Sub-Lieutenant.
 The same year, he joined the Naval Aviation, and attended the College of Flying Training of the Pakistan Air Force Academy.
 He graduated there as a General Duty Pilot and became a first fighter pilot of the Navy.
 Upon his graduation, he was promoted to Lieutenant and commanded a fighter naval squadron, PNA Squadron No. 29 ASW, which is the Navy's primary anti-submarine squadron.
 As a pilot, he is also associated with several other flying units in Pakistan's armed forces including No. 1 Army Aviation Squadron and the 30 VP Squadron of the Navy's anti-submarine warfare branch.
 The Admiral was also sent to the United States to train on P3C Orion Aircraft, the Navy's anti-submarine and maritime surveillance aircraft, at the Naval Air Station in Jacksonville, Florida, when Pakistan purchased the long range maritime patrol aircraft fleet from the United States government.
 He is a graduate of National Defense College and holds a double M.Sc. in Defense and Strategic studies.
 Admiral Danish has also attended the Higher National Defense Command Course at the National Defense University in China.
 The Admiral later served as Directing Staff at the National Defense University in Pakistan where he was responsible for instructing seniors officers from all three armed forces of Pakistan.